Joc Pederson Player Props: Giants vs. Diamondbacks

 Joc Pederson At The Plate

-- Pederson has four doubles, a triple, eight home runs and 22 walks while batting .258.
+- Pederson has four doubles, a triple, eight home runs and 23 walks while hitting .258.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.